 To protect the health and safety of our community, and in an effort to facilitate fall planning, the university will be extending the international travel ban on business and academic travel to the end of 2020, with ongoing review based on Government of Canada advisories.

 This includes international travel for research activities, research placements, field courses, field trips and international exchanges, conference travel and all other university business travel.
 Anyone making international travel plans for the winter 2021 term should be cautious, and recognize that the travel ban could be extended into 2021 based on counsel provided by Health Canada, Global Affairs Canada and Canada Travel.
-University travel within Canada for business and academic purposes should be postponed or cancelled until Aug.
-31, 2020.
-Any travel plans made after these dates should only be made if the fees are fully refundable.

 The university will continue to monitor the government decisions and directives on international travel, and will make adjustments as required to the university’s policy on international business and academic travel, which may include shortening or lengthening the travel ban period.
 The health and safety of our faculty, staff and students will be first and foremost in our decision making.
 Faculty looking to make international travel plans for research purposes over the next 12 months should do so with caution, and ensure that only fully refundable travel arrangements are made.